 A telling of the 1st Battalion, 7 Cavalry Regiment, 1st Calvary Division's battle against overwhelming odds in the La Drang valley of Vietnam in 1965.
 Seen through the eyes of the battalion's commander, Lieutenant Colonel Hal Moore (played by Mel Gibson), we see him take command of the battalion and its preparations to go into Vietnam.
 We also see how the French had, years earlier, been defeated in the same area.
 The battle was to be the first major engagement between U.S. and N.V.A. forces in South Vietnam, and showed the use of helicopters as mobility providers and assault support aircraft.Written by

 Both John Geoghegan and Henry Herrick are shown wearing the US Army Good Conduct Medal.
 Geoghegan and Herrick were both Lieutenants with no prior enlisted experience.
-The Good Conduct Medal is only awarded to enlisted personnel, and (at the time of filming) only after four years of (good) service.
+The Good Conduct Medal is only awarded to enlisted personnel (NCOs and junior enlisted men), and (at the time of filming) only after four years of (good) service.
 Neither Geoghegan nor Herrick would have been eligible for the Good Conduct Medal.
 See more »

 These are the true events of November, 1965, the Ia Drang Valley of Vietnam, a place our country does not remember, in a war it does not understand.
 This story's a testament to the young Americans who died in the valley of death, and a tribute to the young men of the People's Army of Vietnam who died by our hand in that place.
 To tell this story, I must start at the beginning.
 But where does it begin?
 Maybe in June of 1954 when French Group Mobile 100 moved ...